-According to the National Library Service, Library of Congress, students qualify for alternate-format materials when they are:
+According to the National Library Service, Library of Congress, students qualify when they are:

 Persons certified by competent authority as having a reading disability resulting from organic dysfunction and of sufficient severity to prevent their reading printed material in a normal manner.

 …in the case of reading disability from organic dysfunction, competent authority is defined as doctors of medicine and doctors of osteopathy who may consult with colleagues in associated disciplines.